bract/gossamer.lein-template/resources/leiningen/new/gossamer/README.md

 ### REPL and "Reloaded" support

 Start the REPL using `lein repl` command.
-Enter `(?)` to list convenience functions available for the REPL.
+Enter `(help)` to list convenience functions available for the REPL.

 ### Running tests